-Prediction: Crawford to win on points
+Prediction: Ortiz to win

 18+.
 New Customers Only.
 Min deposit £20.
 Maximum one £10 Free Bet & two £5 Bet Builder Free Bets.
 Qualifying bet must be placed at odds of Evens (2.00) or greater.
 Paid as bonus tokens: Token 1 Min odds Req: 4/5 (1.80).
 Token 2 & 3 are valid for Bet Builder only and are subject to min odds of 2/1 (3.00).
 T&Cs Apply.
 GambleAware.org #ad